-Machine learning is an exciting new field that has been coming more into focus over the past years.
-Having computers being able to adapt to different atmospheres and learn from experiences is incredibly important with the progression of technology and the evolution of robotics.
-However, these deal in very complex systems with many different factors to consider.
-In order to learn and apply machine learning one must start with a more simple system which will facilitate the learning of the basics.
+Machine learning is a new field that has been coming more into focus over the past years.
+Having computers being able to adapt to different environments and learn from experiences is important with the progression of technology and the evolution of robotics.
+However, these deal in complex systems with different factors to consider.
+In order to learn and apply machine learning it is helpful to start with a more simple system which will facilitate the learning of the basics.
 To get started, I have chosen the board game of Othello as my system.